 When learning to defeat the big servers early in his career, FedEx developed a powerful return of serve required to nullify the 140mph first serves that he faced.
 FedEx’s return of serve isn’t heralded as much as, say, his forehand.
 However, it is equally as lethal.
 His famous 2007 return of Roddick’s 140mph serve has to be seen to be believed.
-Once he gets players into a rally, he always backs himself to outplay them with his technique.
+Once he gets players into a rally, he always backs himself to bamboozle them with his technique.
 You rarely see a server get 10 or more aces against FedEx as he is so good at returning.
 His movement before his opponent serves is what helps him to do this.
-His tactical awareness and quickness off the mark enable him to make returning look easier than it actually is.
+That and his tactical awareness and quickness off the mark enable him to make returning look easier than it actually is.

-Who knows where he will go from here.
+Who knows where the GOAT will go from here.
 Will his 2012 Wimbledon win be a sign of a revival?
 Could he win another Grand Slam?
 We are in unchartered territory.
 I for one feel privileged to be around to watch it all unfold, the skill, the genius.
 Savour it, because one day, we will be back to big servers and hard hitters trying to beat each other up on the tennis courts.